The Difference in the College Division Levels

 For example, one difference is that all DI and DII athletes must meet certain eligibility requirements set by the NCAA.
 Division III eligibility requirements are set by the school.

-Student-athletes and parents should note that for the small percentage of high school athletes that end up playing at the DI and DII level, only about 56 percent of DI athletes receive some type of athletics aid and DII athletes fair just a little better at 60 percent that get athletics aid.
+Student-athletes and parents should note that for the small percentage of high school athletes that end up playing at the DI and DII level, only about 56 percent of DI athletes receive some type of athletics aid and DII athletes fare just a little better at 60 percent that get athletics aid.

 The surprising DIII difference